Advice From A Professional Roofer

 Cedar Roofs and Asphalt Roofs

-There is no competition between cedar or asphalt roofs; it really depends on the style of your home and what colors you have incorporated in the visible materials.
+There is no competition between cedar or asphalt roofs; it really depends on the style of your home and which colors you have incorporated in the visible materials.
 As stated previously, a darker roof is ideal for a home, but not always necessary.
-Whether you choose a cedar roof or an asphalt roof, it is completely up to you — however, we have compiled some facts about these roofs that you might want to hear about.
+Whether you choose a cedar roof or an asphalt roof, it is completely up to you — however, we have compiled some facts about these roofs that you might want to explore.

 A desirable factor of asphalt roofs is that they come in many different color options.
 If you want to add a pop of color to your home, applying asphalt shingles would be the way to do it!
 Asphalt roofing is typically made with organic materials and fiberglass.
 95 percent of asphalt shingles feature fiberglass felt.
 This material is great for the protection of your house and is extremely durable against weather and occasional foot traffic.